Epicgamer2469/haxeflixel-colyseus-server/README.md

 Then run `npm start` to run the server, once you see `Listening on ws://localhost:PORT` it should be up and ready to be connected to by clients.

 ### Online
-For smaller scale projects you can use [Heroku](https://www.heroku.com/) which is free and what I'll be explaining here, but there are other options that Colyseus recommends listed on [this page](https://docs.colyseus.io/colyseus/deployment/).
+For smaller scale projects you can use [Heroku](https://www.heroku.com/) which is free and is what I'll be explaining here, but there are other options that Colyseus recommends listed on [this page](https://docs.colyseus.io/colyseus/deployment/).

 In Heroku, make an account, and create a new app (which can be named whatever you like).